 This is possibly the best MCU movie never made - it features Thanos and Scarlet Witch versus Nick Fury and Mantis.
 When you watch it with those characters in mind, the storyline takes on an entirely different meaning.

 Basically, this is Treehouse of Horror stuff.
 The Simpsons are poor, and live in a basement in a slum.
 Bart gets a job at the home of the rich Flanders family.
-He soon gets Lisa and the others jobs as servants too, replacing the existing staff members.
+He then gets Lisa and the others jobs as servants too, replacing the existing staff members.
 Then, when the Flanders family is out of town, the Simpsons party.
 Of course, things go badly wrong.

 The Korean film industry has produced a series of films that re-defined their entire genres.
 Oldboy (2003) is a revenge thiller, The Host (2005) is a monster movie, Thirst (2007) is a vampire film, and Train to Busan (2017) is a zombie movie.
 The reason that none of these was deemed worthy of an Academy Award seems to be that they were all genre-based films.
 In contrast, Parasite is a very basic film.